VaishaliGajapathi/TamiraaEcom/replit.md

   - Image upload handling
   - Email notifications

-**Note**: The dashboard is currently configured to use the production API at https://tamiraaapi.tamiraa.com.
-The local backend can be run separately if needed for development with a MySQL database.
+**Note**: The dashboard and customer store are configured to use the Render backend at https://tamiraaecom.onrender.com with Neon PostgreSQL database.

 ### Database Configuration
 The backend requires a MySQL database with the following tables: